-The mission of Pure Hospitality Solutions, Inc. (the "Company" or "PURE") (www.purenow.solutions), is to become the de facto top tier, region specific, online travel booking and hospitality marketing service provider in Central America.
+The mission of Pure Hospitality Solutions, Inc. (the "Company" or "PURE") (www.purenow.solutions), is to become the de facto top tier, region specific, online travel booking and hospitality marketing service provider in Central America and the Latin countries of the Caribbean.